 Keywords: social media, adolescent mental health, youth voice, focus groups

+Introduction

 Adolescent social media use is a hotly contested topic: while there are concerns about the negative effects on mental health, its predominance, particularly in the wake of the COVID-19 pandemic, mean its potential positive effects are also starting to be demonstrated (Cauberghe et al., 2021).
 Fundamentally, this area is still relatively new, with research tending to be of lower quality, and based on coarse measurement (Orben, 2020b; Valkenburg et al., 2022b).
 To add to this landscape, the field is highly polarised with unclear conclusions, likely contributing to public panic and concern (Orben, 2020a) while other research has focused on methods and open science highlighting the lack of any evidence substantiating firm conclusions (e.g., Orben & Przybylski, 2019).
 To shed light on this debate and generate robust estimates of the effects of social media on adolescent mental health, psychometrically reliable and valid instruments must be developed.
-The current study represents the first stage in this endeavour, reporting on early to mid-adolescents’ (ages 11-15 years) conceptualisation of social media experience to inform measure development in line with best psychometric practice (Flake et al., 2017; Vogt et al., 2004).
+The current study represents the first stage in this endeavour, reporting on early to mid-adolescents’ (ages 11-15 years) conceptualisation of social media experience to inform the measure development of a measure, in line with best psychometric practice (Flake et al., 2017; Vogt et al., 2004).

 The Construct of Interest and its Conceptualisation